 Glasgow City Food Plan

-The Glasgow City Food Plan has been developed by a team comprising Glasgow Food Policy Partnership, Glasgow Centre for Population Health, Glasgow City Council, Glasgow Health and Social Care Partnership, NHS Greater Glasgow and Clyde and Glasgow Community Food Network.
+The Plan was launched at an online event with over 300 delegates.
+You can watch the recording of the launch event and a short animation about the plan.
+You can also read the media coverage about the plan.
+The Glasgow City Food Plan was been developed by a team comprising Glasgow Food Policy Partnership, Glasgow Centre for Population Health, Glasgow City Council, Glasgow Health and Social Care Partnership, NHS Greater Glasgow and Clyde and Glasgow Community Food Network.

-Over the last 2 years, the food plan team has worked together with over 80 stakeholders to develop actions for the plan which went out to a public consultation from October to December 2020.
+Over 2 years, the food plan team worked together with over 80 stakeholders to develop actions for the plan which went out to a public consultation from October to December 2020.
 Responses from individuals and organisations have been taken into account in the final plan.